Alajuela Province: Transportation

-Costa Rica's busiest airport is located in southern Alajuela.
+Costa Rica's busiest airport is in southern Alajuela.
 The Aeropuerto Internacional Juan Santamaría (Juan Santamaría International Airport) is the second busiest airport in Central America.
 There are other local airports in La Fortuna, Los Chiles, and Upala.

-The major cities in Alajuela are connected by asphalted roads, be they highways or secondary.
-The General Cañas Highway connects the municipality of Alajuela to San José and was the subject of national ridicule when a sink hole temporarily closed it in 2012, causing enormous traffic problems throughout the metropolitan region.
+Asphalted roads connect the major cities in Alajuela, be they highways or secondary.
+The General Cañas Highway connects the municipality of Alajuela to San José and was the subject of national ridicule when a sinkhole temporarily closed it in 2012, causing enormous traffic problems throughout the metropolitan region.
 The Colon of Mora to Orotina connects Orotina to San José.
 The Pan-American Highway runs through the province.

 In 1926, Alajuela was the scene of one of the worst railroad disasters in history.
-High above the Virilla River, a train carrying pilgrims to the Virgen de los Angeles derailed, killing 248 passengers and injuring a further 93.
+High above the Virilla River, a train carrying pilgrims to the Virgen de los Ángeles derailed, killing 248 passengers and injuring a further 93.
 Two of Alajuela's defunct railroad stations are classified as national monuments: the Estación del Ferrocarril al Pacífico (Pacific Railroad Station) in Orotina and the Antigua Estación del Ferrocarril en Río Grande (Old Río Grande Railroad Station) in Atenas.
 Río Grande's railroad bridge is also a national monument.

 President José María Figueres Olsen closed the rail transportation system following damage during an earthquake and external pressure to liberalize the nation's resources; however, work is underway to reopen the rails.
 The Instituto Costarricense de Ferrocarriles (INCOFER) (Costa Rican Railroad Institute) is working to reopen the terminals and rails that link Alajuela and the other cities in the Central Valley.
 It is scheduled to open in 2014.
 In 2012, a proposal was made to build a train from Alajuela to Cartago but the project never got underway and was eventually scrapped.

 Health services

 The entire province is serviced through the Caja Costarricense del Seguro Social (Caja) (Costa Rican Department of Social Insurance).
 Cities and towns of significant size have Equipos Básicos de Atención Integral en Salud (EBAIS) (Basic Medical Attention Center) facilities.
 In addition, one of Costa Rica's largest hospitals, Hospital San Rafael, is in the municipality of Alajuela.
-Grecia is home to the Hospital San Francisco de Asís, built in 1858 by Ramón Quesada.
+Grecia is home to the Hospital San Francisco de Asís, built-in 1858 by Ramón Quesada.
 Hospital Los Chiles is the northernmost hospital in the country.
 The old hospital in Quesada, built in the first half of the 20th century and no longer in use, is a national monument.